 "Have some cookies" doesn't translate well into Polish.
 I think the most natural is "Poczęstuj się ciasteczkiem", with a single cookie (even if you will take more). "poczęstować się" is...
 I don't know how to translate it.
-To take something to eat in order that is offered to you?
+To take something that is offered to you and eat it?

 Do you mean:

 ty masz vs. masz ?

 I've written a little something about when those personal pronouns should be omitted and when they shouldn't be.

 In short: Ja, ty, my and wy are omitted by default, unless they are emphasised or contrasted with something.